AngleProtocol/angle-docs/borrowing-module/README.md

 This module is designed to be easily deployable across different EVM compatible networks and to work for any kind of stablecoin of the protocol.

-It is also designed to work hands in hands with the other protocol's modules: agEUR, which can be minted by the protocol's direct deposit modules is for instance fully interoperable between both modules.
+It is also designed to work hands in hands with the other protocol's modules: agEUR, which can also be minted by the protocol's direct deposit modules is for instance fully interoperable between both modules.

 {% hint style="info" %}
 Smart contract addresses associated to the Borrowing module on different chains and for the different stablecoins of the protocol can be found [here](https://developers.angle.money/overview/smart-contracts).